hoaipv3120-blip/project-of-group-11/README.md

 •	Users can view the list of rooms by type (Standard, Deluxe, Suite, Family, VIP, etc.).
 •	The list can be sorted by price, maximum occupancy, rating, or availability.
 •	Rooms can be searched by name, check-in/check-out date, number of guests, price range, or room type.
-•	Each room displays images, a brief description, amenities, and nightly rate.
+•	Each room displays a brief description, amenities, and nightly rate.
-•	When selecting a room, users can view detailed information including large images, full description, amenities, availability, and reviews from other guests.
+•	When selecting a room, users can view detailed information including full description, amenities, availability, and reviews from other guests.
 ### 2. Customer Account Management (Member)
 •	Users can register customers account with details: name, gender, date of birth, email, phone number, password, and address.
 •	They can log in, change passwords, and update personal information (except email).
 When a password is forgotten, the system automatically generates a new one and sends it via email.
-### 3. Payment
-•	Supports two payment methods:
-o	Pay at Hotel – customers pay upon arrival.
-o	Online Payment – via payment gateway (e-wallets, bank cards, QR Pay).
-•	Once payment is successful, the booking status changes to “Confirmed.”
-•	In case of cancellation, refunds are processed according to the hotel’s refund policy (if applicable).
-### 4. Room Booking
+### 3. Room Booking
 •	After choosing a room and stay dates, customers fill in booking information (name, phone number, notes, etc.).
 •	The system checks room availability and calculates the total amount.
-•	Customers can confirm their booking and choose a payment method.
 •	Once booked successfully, the system records the reservation and sends an email or notification to confirm.
-### 5. Booking Management
+### 4. Booking Management
 •	Users can view the list of their past and current bookings.
 •	Each booking includes: booking ID, check-in/check-out dates, room type, total cost, and status (New, Confirmed, Checked-in, Completed, Cancelled).
 •	Users can cancel bookings if the status is “New” and before the check-in date.
-### 6. System Administration (Admin/Receptionist)
+### 5. System Administration (Admin/Receptionist)
 •	Room Management: add, edit, delete, and update room status (available, being cleaned, occupied).
 •	User Management: view, add, edit, or delete customer accounts.
 •	Booking Management: view, confirm, modify, or cancel bookings.
-•	Reports & Statistics: track revenue, occupancy rate, and number of bookings over time.
 ## II.
 Non-Functional Requirements
 ### 1. Usability
 •	The interface should be simple and easy to understand for both guests and receptionists.